 The CCPS PERD Project’s mission was to help processing and manufacturing industries minimize hazards and improve equipment availability with high-quality equipment reliability and maintenance data.
 High-quality, structured data give companies better insight into equipment reliability and performance and thus enable data-driven decision making for equipment assets.
 High-quality data also support quantitative risk assessment (QRA).

-With PERD methods, participating companies can use high-quality data to quickly identify equipment failure events with the greatest consequences.
-They can analyze those failure events to identify failure patterns of the equipment causing them and obtain details necessary to take corrective action.
-They can then resolve the reliability issues by implementing corrective maintenance measures.
+With PERD methods, participating companies could use high-quality data to quickly identify equipment failure events with the greatest consequences.
+They could analyze those failure events to identify failure patterns of the equipment causing them and obtain details necessary to take corrective action.
+They could then resolve the reliability issues by implementing corrective maintenance measures.

-PERD design principals are to simplify, standardize and automate equipment reliability data processes.
-They standardize by using methods consistent with industry and international standard processes, by representing facilities in a logical and standard manner, and by using standard failure data collection, merging, and assessment processes.
+PERD design principals were to simplify, standardize and automate equipment reliability data processes.
+They standardized by using methods consistent with industry and international standard processes, by representing facilities in a logical and standard manner, and by using standard failure data collection, merging, and assessment processes.

-The PERD software component is being phased out.
+The PERD software component is being phased out and managed by Tony Ciliberti on a personal basis.
 The PERD taxonomy and publications are still available for purchase.
-For more information about PERD, please contact Dave Belonger at firstname.lastname@example.org.
+For more information about PERD, please contact Tony at email@example.com.
+For taxonomy purchases, please contact firstname.lastname@example.org